harry1280-09/Jeff.AI/README.md

 # Jeff.AI
-This is a ***little*** project that I am working on, I am planing to get AI models running on here for some to use. please **don't** critisize unless it is constructive.
+This is a ***little*** project that we are working on, we are planing to get AI models running on here for some to use.
-I have little experience with coding so don't expect it to be great.
+It will include some tools like a code "playground" and AI Chat and assistive features.
+And Games.